didih02/pca-dino/README.md

 ## Split dataset

-This script is used to split your dataset into training and validation sets.
+This script is used to split your dataset into training and testing sets.
 Below is an example of how to use this script using split_dataset.py:

 ```
 python3 split_dataset.py --data_dir data/caltech101 --output_dir images/caltech101 --train_ratio 0.8 --type_images png